Pankaj-UIUC/Codex-Test/blog.md

 Catch up on the latest posts from my work in data science and analytics.

+Connect with me on [LinkedIn](https://www.linkedin.com/in/psharma13/) for more updates and professional insights.

 <ul class="post-list">
   {%- for post in site.posts -%}
   <li>